djfletcher/SolarSurfing/docs/backend.md

 ## Heroku

-NewRelic application performance management (APM) is used to automatically ping the Heroku dyno, keeping it awake for faster client response.
+Heroku Scheduler is used to automatically ping the Heroku dyno every 10 minutes, keeping it awake for faster client response.

-NewRelic also keeps tracks of any server-side error logs.

 ## Database